Alcossebre: Attractions

 Along Alcossebre's ten kilometers of coastline, there are four main beaches: Carregador, El Romà, El Moro and Manyetes (or Tropicana), the latter shared with Capicorb, that have the Blue flag as a sign of quality.
 There are also three coves: Tres Platges (Tres playas), a set of three bays separated by rocky formations whose bed is rock, Cala del Moro, which is separated from the beach with the same name by a small dune and the Cala Blanca which is located near the lighthouse.

 The beach of Les Fonts (Las Fuentes) is one of the most visited.
 It has a length of 360 meters and a width of 32 meters.
 There are some freshwater sources that sprout from the sand originating in the karstic system of the Sierra de Irta.
+The beach has lost its blue flag status due to the continuous problems with the presence of fecal bacteria in the water.

 The Columbretes Islands lie far off the coast and can be seen in the distance in clear weather.